vbookshelf/myOfflineAi-PrivacyFirst/README.md

 There are no opaque executables.
 Everything is plain text.

 The single-file Flask app architecture places all the necessary code — HTML, CSS, JavaScript, and Python — into a single app.py file.
-This makes the code easy to audit because a professional can review the entire application design and logic in one place without needing to navigate a complex file structure.
+This makes the code easy to audit because a compliance professional can review the entire application design and logic in one place without needing to navigate a complex file structure.

 Files to inspect:
 - app.py